Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Solution methodology

-where the partial derivative terms have been given in \eqref{dfmax-dbij}-\eqref{dfijb-dbij}; $\Delta b_{km}^{\max}$ is a predefined small positive number; and \eqref{subbrtrust} is the trust-region constraint that enforces the line susceptance adjustment to be small so that the sensitivity analysis is valid.
-Subproblem \eqref{subbr} is a simple linear programming problem, which can be solved efficiently.
+where the partial derivative terms have been given in \eqref{dfmax-dbij}-\eqref{dfijb-dbij}; $\Delta b_{km}^{\max}$ is a predefined small positive number and \eqref{subbrtrust} is a trust-region constraint that enforces the line susceptance adjustment to be small so that the sensitivity analysis is valid.